 Why Should Men Take Probiotics

-While the benefits of probiotics such as alleviating yeast infections are widely known in women, they are not addressed frequently in men.
+While the benefits of probiotics for women, such as alleviating yeast infections, are widely discussed, the benefits of probiotics for men are not as frequently addressed.
 That said, a growing body of research confirms the health benefits of probiotic consumption in men.
 This post highlights the importance of probiotics in men.

 1. Probiotics Improve the Gut Health